Oklahoma Bounty Hunter Guide: Requirements and Steps

-4. If you are applying for an armed Bail Enforcer license, obtain a psychological evaluation.
+4. If applying for an Armed Bail Enforcer license, obtain a psychological evaluation.

-This is a necessary step for any applicant wishing to carry firearms while working as a bail enforcer in Oklahoma and must be done at your own cost.
+A psychological evaluation is a necessary step for any applicant wishing to carry firearms while working as a bail enforcer in Oklahoma and must be done at your own cost.
 The evaluation must be performed by a psychologist licensed by the state of Oklahoma.

 6. Send your application to CLEET.

-Your CLEET application packet will consist of the application form provided by the Oklahoma Council on Law Enforcement, Education & Training, two passport-sized photographs, city and county record checks, a certificate of insurance, proof of CLEET-approved training, and the application fee.
-The initial fee for a Bail Enforcer license is $300 for an unarmed bail enforcer license and $400 for an Armed Bail Enforcer license (as of July 2022).
+Your CLEET application packet will consist of the application form provided by CLEET, two passport-sized photographs, city and county record checks, a certificate of insurance, proof of CLEET-approved training, and the application fee.
+The initial fee for an Unarmed Bail Enforcer license is $300 and $400 for an Armed Bail Enforcer license (as of July 2022).
 All documents must be sent together in a single envelope to the CLEET office address provided on the application form.

 7. Receive your license card and carry it with you while working.